memfault/interrupt/_drafts/practical_zephyr_03_dt_semantics.md

 #define DT_N_S_node_refs_P_phandles_EXISTS 1
 ```

 Thus, the generated output for `phandle` and `phandles` is essentially handled in the same way.
 The only difference is, that for `phandles` _only_ the `_IDX_n` macros are generated, and thus the _identifiers_ can only be accessed by index, whereas for the `phandle` type it is possible to retrieve the node's identifier using the node identifier and property name.
-We'll see this when we'll access _phandles_ via [the devicetree API in a later section](#zephyrs-devicetree-api).
+We'll see this when we'll access _phandles_ via [the Devicetree API in a later section](#zephyrs-devicetree-api).

 In contrast to `array`, `uint8-array`, and `string-array`, no _initializer expression_ is generated.
 Makes sense: _phandles_ are not _values_ but only _tokens_ and thus cannot be used as such by an application.

-In summary: `path`s practically don't exist in Zephyr, `phandle` and `phandles` essentially produce the same output, and all devicetree references and paths translate to node _identifiers_ - which are just _tokens_.
+In summary: `path`s practically don't exist in Zephyr, `phandle` and `phandles` essentially produce the same output, and all Devicetree references and paths translate to node _identifiers_ - which are just _tokens_.

 #### `phandle-array`

-Let's briefly recall why we need a `phandle-array`: In the previous article, we've seen how `gpios` are represented by the nRF52840's devicetree (for a detailed explanation, please read the corresponding section in the previous article):
+Let's briefly recall why we need a `phandle-array`: In the previous article, we've seen how `gpios` are represented by the nRF52840's Devicetree (for a detailed explanation, please read the corresponding section in the previous article):

 ##### `phandle-array` in Zephyr